ajn96/iSensor-SPI-Buffer/README.md

 * Bit3 -> DIO4

 The following default values will be used for DIO_CONFIG:
-* DR_SELECT 0x1.
-Data ready default input to the iSensor-SPI-Buffer firmware is DIO1
 * PIN_PASS: 0x3.
 DIO1 (typically acts as IMU data ready) and DIO2 (typically acts as SYNC input) will be passed through using an Analog Switch.
 This allows for direct sync strobing and reading of the data ready signal
 * INT_MAP: 0x4.
 The buffer data ready interrupt is applied to DIO3 by default
 * OVERFLOW_MAP: 0x8.
 The buffer overflow interrupt is applied to DIO4 by default